deadlydog/deadlydog.github.io/_drafts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

 By using a function like `Invoke-ScriptBlockWithRetries`, you can make your scripts more resilient to failures and avoid repeating the same retry logic over and over.

 This is a function that I use in many of my scripts.
-Feel free to use it as-is, or update it with other improvements or to suit your needs.
+Feel free to use it as-is, or update it to suit your needs.
 Have feedback or suggestions?
-Leave a comment below.
+Let me know by leaving a comment below.

 Happy coding!